-As far as other options go, here are links to some free demos in no particular order and without agenda;
+As far as all options go, here are links to everything I’m aware of in no particular order and without agenda;

 - Movie Magic